In nutrition, how many kilocalories (Calories) are provided by 1 ... | Study Prep in Pearson+

-In nutrition, how many kilocalories (Calories) are provided by 1 gram of fat?
+In nutrition, how many kilocalories (Calories) are provided by 1 gram of dietary fat?

 A